"False"

 Examination modes

-Examination is based upon a written comprehensive individual exam and group assignments.
+Examination is based on a written individual hall exam and a written group assignment.
 A passing grade is required for each part of the module.
 Note as well examination modes for the course below.

 Module 4.
 Risk Management 7,5 credits